linaro-marketing/jumbo-jekyll-theme/_pages/flow.md

             text: Slider Row Example (Full Width)
             size: h2
         - format: text
+          text_content:
             style: text-center
-          text_content: >
-            Some block of text to describe something about such and such...
+            text: Some block of text to describe something about such and such...
         - format: slider
           style: customCSS
           slider_content: